jjallaire/openai-evals-api/README.md

 Examples for several uses of the Evals API are provided:

+-   [External Registry](#external-registry) illustrates how to run evals from an external registry (in this case a set of evals imported from the [Anthropic Model-Written Evaluation Datasets](https://github.com/anthropics/evals)).

--   [Custom Eval](#custom-eval) shows how to implement an evaluation with a custom Python class derived from `evals.Eval`.
+-   [Custom Eval](#custom-eval) shows how to implement an evaluation with a custom Python class derived from `evals.Eval` (in contrast to creating an evaluation purely with YAML configuration and built in evaluation templates).

--   [Eval Controller](#eval-controller) demonstrates how to control evaluations using a custom Python script (rather than `oaieval`) and without the use of a YAML based registry.
+-   [Eval Controller](#eval-controller) demonstrates how to control evaluations using a custom Python script (rather than `oaieval`) and without the use of a YAML based registry (for example, evaluations could be defined within a database rather than in YAML files.)

--   [Extending Evals](#extending-evals) illustrates creating a custom completion function for CloudFlare AI Workers and a custom recorder that uses a SQLite database.
+-   [Extending Evals](#extending-evals) provides a custom completion function for CloudFlare AI Workers and a custom recorder that uses a SQLite database.

 ### Setup